psyvalvrave/Elvui_Freebie/README.md

 ### Routine Use
 After the initial setup, both directories will be saved in the configuration file for future use.
 To update ElvUI, simply start Elvui_Freebie, select the new ElvUI zip file, and click to extract it with one click.
 This process will automatically update your AddOns with the latest version of ElvUI.

+## Advanced Setup for Developers
+For users with programming knowledge, there is an option to convert this Python script into an executable file using tools like PyInstaller.
+This conversion facilitates a more convenient deployment and use of the tool without the need for a Python environment.
+To create an executable:

+1. **Install PyInstaller:** Run `pip install pyinstaller` from your command line.
+2. **Generate the Executable:** Navigate to the script's directory and run `pyinstaller --onefile --windowed Elvui_Freebie.py`.
+3. **Use the Executable:** The executable will be created in the `dist` directory within your script's directory.
+You can move this file to any location on your computer for easier access.